Improving Your Urinary Continence

 3. Repeat this exercise 10 times.
 This is one set.

 Start out doing 3 sets of Kegel exercises each day.
-Increase them to 7 to 10 sets a day, as recommended by your doctor.
+Increase to 7 to 10 sets a day.
+Follow your doctor’s recommendations for doing Kegel exercises safely.

 When you have the urge to urinate, do 4 to 5 Kegel exercises.
 Concentrate on stopping the urge to urinate.
 You should also do Kegel exercises before coughing, bending, or lifting.

-For more information, read the resource Pelvic Floor Muscle (Kegel) Exercises for Females or Pelvic Floor Muscle (Kegel) Exercises for Males.
-For more specific tips on doing Kegel exercises, visit the website for the National Association for Continence (NAFC) at www.nafc.com.
+Read Pelvic Floor Muscle (Kegel) Exercises for Females or Pelvic Floor Muscle (Kegel) Exercises for Males for more information.
+For more tips, visit the National Association for Continence (NAFC) website at www.nafc.com.

 Certain foods and drinks can irritate your bladder.
 Examples include foods and drinks with caffeine or chocolate.
-More examples are listed in the table below.
+Caffeine is a diuretic (something that makes you pee more).
+More examples are listed in the following table.

 Food type Foods to Limit